maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

  - Ray-Intersection (`.rint`)

 ##### Ray-Generation:
 For each pixel on the screen, we want to shoot rays into a scene.
-This shader allows to generate and trace rays into an Acceleration Container.
+This shader allows to generate and trace rays into an acceleration container.

 ##### Ray-Closest-Hit:
 A ray can hit multiple surfaces (e.g. a triangle), but often, we're only interested in the surface that is the closest to the ray's origin.
 This shader gets invoked for the "nearest/first surface hit" and also contains arbitary hit information.

 ##### Ray-Any-Hit:
-This shader is identical to the Closest-Hit shader, but can get invoked multiple times.
+This shader is identical to the closest-hit shader, but can get invoked multiple times.

 ##### Ray-Miss:
 This shader gets invoked, whenever a ray didn't hit anything (e.g. "hit the sky").

 ##### Ray-Intersection:
 When dealing with procedural geometry, a custom intersection shader can be defined to determine what happens when a ray hits a bounding box.
-The default Ray-Intersection shader is for triangles only, but a Ray-Intersection shader allows to add any kind of new geometry (e.g. Voxels, Spheres etc.).
+The default ray-intersection shader is for triangles only, but a ray-intersection shader allows to add any kind of new geometry (e.g. voxels, spheres etc.).

 ### Shader Binding Table
-The most common approach about shaders is to bind them, depending on how you want an object to look like on the Screen.
+The most common approach about shaders is to bind them, depending on how you want an object to look like on the screen.
 In RT however, it's often impossible to known upfront which shaders to bind, and which shaders should get invoked in which order.
-To fix this, a new concept was introduced called the Shader Binding Table (or short "SBT").
+To fix this, a new concept was introduced called the shader binding table (or short "SBT").

-The SBT's purpose is to batch shaders together into groups, and later, dynamically invoke them from the Ray-Tracing shaders, based on a Ray's tracing result (i.e. hit or miss a surface).
+The SBT's purpose is to batch shaders together into groups, and later, dynamically invoke them from the RT shaders, based on a ray's tracing result (i.e. hit or miss a surface).

 ### Acceleration Containers
 Acceleration containers probably seem to be the most complicated thing at first, but they are actually quite simple in their concept, once you got the idea.

 There are two different kinds of acceleration containers:

-1. Bottom-Level: The container stores references to geometry (short *"BLAC"*)
+1. Bottom-level: The container stores references to geometry (short *"BLAC"*)
-2. Top-Level: The container stores instances with references to a bottom-level container, each with an arbitrary transform *"TLAC"*
+2. Top-level: The container stores instances with references to a bottom-level container, each with an arbitrary transform *"TLAC"*

 Generally said, a bottom-level container contains just the meshes, while a top-level containers describes, where to place these meshes in a virtual world.
-In fact, this process is similar to [Geometry Instancing](https://en.wikipedia.org/wiki/Geometry_instancing), a common approach in CG, which is about effectively reusing geometry across a scene to reduce memory usage and improve performance.
+In fact, this process is similar to [Geometry Instancing](https://en.wikipedia.org/wiki/Geometry_instancing), a common approach in graphics programming, which is about effectively reusing geometry across a scene to reduce memory usage and improve performance.

 ## Coding Time
 You can find a code reference [here](https://github.com/maierfelix/webgpu/blob/master/examples/ray-tracing/index.mjs).